-HOWARD I. HOFFEN Age 56 Director since 2004 Chairman, CEO and Managing Director, Metalmark Capital LLC INDEPENDENT DIRECTOR DIRECTOR QUALIFICATION HIGHLIGHTS EnerSys Committees: Nominating & Corporate Go vernance Audit & Financial Other Public Boards: None Risk Management Strategic Planning
+HOWARD I. HOFFEN

+Chairman, CEO and Managing Director, Metalmark Capital LLC

+✓ Audit & Financial

+✓ Risk Management

+✓ Strategic Planning

+EnerSys Committees: Nominating & Corporate Governance

 Biography: Mr. Hoffen has been a Director of EnerSys since it became publically traded in July 2004.
 He is currently the Chairman, Chief Executive Officer, and a Partner of Metalmark Capital LLC.
 Mr. Hoffen was a founding member of Metalmark in 2004, and served as Chairman and Chief Executive Officer of Morgan Stanley Capital Partners from 2001 to 2004, after having performed various roles in the private equity group since he joined Morgan Stanley in 1985.